GeorgeBernard/PP265-EL/leadership-map/tmp/leadership-map.md

 ## Winter 2019

 This is when my work starts.
-January 17th is my start date.
+January 17Th is my start date.
 I want to hit the ground running.
-The first two months at Tresata I will be a part of their onboarding and training program, which will give me the time to build up my skills and make productive contributions.
+The first two months at Tresata I will be a part of their on-boarding and training program, which will give me the time to build up my skills and make productive contributions.

 In order to best fulfill my goals, I want my days at Tresata to be broken down